How foundation wall anchors stop bowing walls and secure a home's foundation.

 This process essentially uses your own yard to secure your foundation.
 By extending a high-strength steel rod from the wall to this anchor, the system holds the wall in place.
 This stops any further movement and provides the stability needed to prevent future damage.
 It’s a permanent foundation repair solution that addresses the root cause of the problem, not just the symptoms.

-The Role of Interior Plates and Exterior Anchors
+How Interior Plates and Exterior Anchors Work Together

 The wall anchor system consists of three key parts working together.
 First, a heavy-duty, galvanized steel earth anchor is embedded in stable soil about 10 to 15 feet away from your foundation.
 Next, a small hole is drilled through the bowing wall, and a long steel rod is driven through it, connecting directly to the earth anchor outside.